Stephanie McMahon: Raw Commissioner (2016–2018)

-Sporadic appearances (2018–2023)
+Sporadic appearances (2018–present)

 Upon the signing of Ronda Rousey, McMahon embarked on a feud with her, leading to a mixed tag-team match at WrestleMania 34 against Rousey and Kurt Angle with her husband, Triple H as her partner.
 This was McMahon's first match since SummerSlam (2014) and her first-ever WrestleMania match.
 At the event, her team was defeated when she tapped out to Rousey's armbar.
 Following this loss, Stephanie would begin making only sporadic appearances on TV.

 On the July 23 episode of Raw, McMahon returned to announce a match between Kevin Owens and Braun Strowman at the August 19 SummerSlam Pay Per View.
 The match was created with a stipulation that if Strowman loses the match in any way, he loses his Money in the Bank contract to Owens.
 On that same episode, McMahon also announced the upcoming all-women Evolution Pay Per View.
-On the September 24 edition of Raw, Stephanie returned as a face for the first time since 2013 when she told Baron Corbin about the lack of leadership he had been doing and if he doesn't improve that she would bring back Kurt Angle from vacation.
+On the September 24 edition of Raw, Stephanie returned as a face when she told Baron Corbin about the lack of leadership he had been doing and if he doesn't improve that she would bring back Kurt Angle from vacation.

 She also returned on the 1000th Episode of SmackDown on Truth TV.

 On the November 12 episode of Raw, McMahon returned to rally Team Raw at the Survivor Series and confronted Braun Strowman to make the business proposition that if Team Raw is victorious, she promised him to have a match with Baron Corbin and a Universal Championship rematch against Brock Lesnar.

 On April 15, 2019, episode of Raw, McMahon turned heel once again by supporting her brother's actions against The Miz's father and also insulting the fans by saying Kurt Angle had his last match, telling them to get over it and also insulting the Montreal crowd.